The Best Places to Dive with Whale Sharks.

-Swimming with the biggest fish in the sea is often at the top of any divers bucket list.
+Swimming with the biggest fish in the sea is often at the top of any diver's bucket list.
 The whale shark is the largest fish in the ocean, but there is no reason to fear these gentle giants.
-Swimming alongside these huge polka-dot covered creatures is an unforgettable experience and one that can be combined with diving at some of the best sites in the world on an overnight liveaboard.
+Swimming alongside these huge polka-dot-covered creatures is an unforgettable experience that can be combined with diving at some of the best sites in the world on an overnight liveaboard.

-Whale sharks may be enormous (often growing to 12 metres in length) yet they feed on plankton, which is around 0.04% of its size.
-Whale sharks use their giant mouths like a net, scooping up plankton and unsuspecting small fish loitering near the surface of the ocean.
+Whale sharks may be enormous (often growing to 12 meters in length), yet they feed on plankton, around 0.04% of its size.
+Whale sharks use their giant mouths like a net, scooping up plankton and unsuspecting small fish loitering near the ocean's surface.
 Because of this, you’ll often find the best way to see these gentle giants is snorkeling rather than scuba diving.

-Whale sharks are listed as vulnerable, however, they are still hunted for their meat and fins, which is considered a gourmet delicacy in some Asian countries.
+Whale sharks are listed as vulnerable but are still hunted for their meat and fins, considered a gourmet delicacy in some Asian countries.
 When swimming with these gentle giants, ensuring you leave enough space between you and the shark is important.
-Whale sharks have a calm temperament, however, swimming too close to them can scare them off and cut your encounter shorter than you’d like.
+Whale sharks have a calm temperament, but swimming too close to them can scare them off and cut your encounter shorter than you’d like.

 As mysterious as they are large, whale sharks are almost constantly migrating, following their food source.
-Scientists are yet to discover mating sites of these enormous fish, and believe them to be relatively solitary creatures.
-Whale sharks are found in tropical waters where there is an abundance of food; there are a few sites where encounters with these fish are almost guaranteed throughout the year.
+Scientists have yet to discover the mating sites of these enormous fish and believe them to be relatively solitary creatures.
+Whale sharks are found in tropical waters where food is abundant; there are a few sites where encounters with these fish are almost guaranteed throughout the year.

-At certain time of the year, swimming with whale sharks in the Sea of Cortes, Mexico is almost guaranteed.
-Protected by the Gulf of California, the Sea of Cortez’s relatively calm water stretches for over 1000 kilometres.
-Almost a third of the world’s species of cetaceans can be found in this underwater microcosm, and along with whale sharks you can expect to have interactions with curious Californian sea lions, dolphins and manta rays.
-The Sea of Cortes diving season starts around July and wraps up in October.
+At certain times of the year, swimming with whale sharks in the Sea of Cortez, Mexico, is almost guaranteed.
+Protected by the Gulf of California, the Sea of Cortez’s relatively calm water stretches for over 1000 kilometers.
+Almost a third of the world’s species of cetaceans can be found in this underwater microcosm, and along with whale sharks, you can expect to interact with curious Californian sea lions, dolphins, and manta rays.
+The Sea of Cortez diving season starts around July and wraps up in October.

 South Ari Atoll, Maldives